Many or all companies we feature compensate us. Compensation and editorial

 But these are the important differences:

-• Homeowners can withdraw some of their equity in cash without making monthly payments
+• Homeowners can withdraw some of their equity in cash without making monthly payments.
+The equity needed for a reverse mortgage varies by lender but is generally at least 50% of your home’s value.

 • Interest and fees accumulate while the reverse mortgage balance is outstanding.

-The homeowner must keep up with property taxes and pay for homeowners insurance on the home.
-They’re also required to handle regular maintenance on the property to keep it in good condition.
+The homeowner must keep up with property taxes and pay for homeowners insurance.
+They must also handle regular maintenance on the property to keep it in good condition.

 Who repays a reverse mortgage?